AplaProject/hackathon-msk/README.md

 ### Main Phase of the Hackathon
 The hackathon participants could choose from a number of tasks given by the hackathon partners.

- - Task #1 from Apla: [1.
-Testing the platform and bug-hunting]
+ - **Task #1 from Apla:** Testing the platform and bug-hunting]
- - Task #2 from Apla: [Providing the best development solution on the platform]
+ - **Task #2 from Apla:** Providing the best development solution on the platform]
- - Task from Rybakov-Fund: [Use of blockchain in the non-commercial sector]
+ - **Task from Rybakov-Fund:** Use of blockchain in the non-commercial sector
- - Task from Gazprom-Neft: [Use of blockchain in oil production operations]
+ - **Task from Gazprom-Neft:** Use of blockchain in oil production operations
- - Task #1 from the Russian Federal Agency for Intellectual Property, Patents and Trademarks: [Use of blockchain to register developments and inventions]
+ - **Task #1 from the Russian Federal Agency for Intellectual Property, Patents and Trademarks:** Use of blockchain to register developments and inventions
- - Task #2 from the Russian Federal Agency for Intellectual Property, Patents and Trademarks: [Blockchain platform for technology transfer]
+ - **Task #2 from the Russian Federal Agency for Intellectual Property, Patents and Trademarks:** Blockchain platform for technology transfer

 ### Hackathon Awards:
 The total prize fund amounted to **1,500,000** Rubles.